neilnorthrop/power-channel/README.md

 Planned follow‑ups (no migration yet)
 - Add a composite index on `user_items(user_id, item_id, quality)` to support fast lookups by quality and prepare for unique constraints per tier.
 - Extend `AdvancedCraftingService` with quality rolls, partial/failure outcomes, and skill/tool/building modifiers.

 ---

+## Authentication & JWT

+The API uses stateless JWTs for authentication.

+- Secret: set `JWT_SECRET` in the environment.
+Tests fall back to a stable `config.jwt_secret` defined in `config/environments/test.rb`.
+- Algorithm: tokens are signed with `HS256` only and are verified on decode.
+- Expiration: an `exp` claim is included; expired tokens return HTTP 401 with `{ error: "token_expired" }`.
+- Error handling: invalid or tampered tokens return HTTP 401 with details.
+- Impersonation: the app supports owner “view-as” impersonation.
+The layout’s JWT meta tag currently encodes the actor (`current_actor`).
+If you need the impersonated identity (`current_user`) for client calls, adjust the meta tag and ensure `block_writes_if_impersonating` continues to prevent mutations.

+Local development
+- Generate a secret: `ruby -rsecurerandom -e 'puts SecureRandom.hex(64)'` and export as `JWT_SECRET`.
+- Add to `.env` (see `.env.example`) and load with `set -a; source .env; set +a`.

+---

+## Frontend Assets (Tailwind)

+Current state
+- Styles include `@tailwind` directives in `app/assets/stylesheets/application.css`, and the layout also loads Tailwind via CDN (`2.2.19`).
+The `package.json` declares Tailwind `^4.1.12` but no local build step is wired yet.

+Recommended options
+- CDN-only: remove `@tailwind` directives and rely on the CDN.
+Simple, but locked to the CDN version.
+- Local build (preferred):
+  - Add a Tailwind build step for v4 (e.g., `npx tailwindcss -i app/assets/stylesheets/application.css -o app/assets/builds/application.css --minify`).
+  - Reference the built CSS in the layout and remove the CDN link.
+  - Ensure Propshaft serves the built file; do not commit compiled files under `public/assets`.

+See TASKS.md for the concrete alignment steps.

+---